Anna C. Fagre, PhD, DVM, MPH

 infectious disease epidemiology (by way of CDC's Epidemic Intelligence Service)

 My work employs a combination of laboratory- and field-based approaches to ask questions about the emergence and transmission dynamics of zoonotic and vector-borne diseases.
 Working on and building highly interdisciplinary teams is not only rewarding and thought-provoking, but has helped shape the lens through which I look at and think about pathogen sharing between species across time and space.

 Please reach out if you're interested in discussing potential collaborations!

-My work explores transmission dynamics of zoonotic & vector-borne pathogens, including:
+My work explores the transmission dynamics of zoonotic & vector-borne pathogens, including:

 DRIVERS OF CROSS-SPECIES TRANSMISSION

 How do anthropogenic and abiotic factors shape cross-species transmission?

 Are spillover (anthropozoonosis) and spillback (anthropozoonosis) symmetrical processes?